 To best consider this we look at the intro-vision of human infrastructure - Unity-consciousness being evolved by mind-consciousness.
 Here we have an authentic process of evolving Unity-consciousness; rather than needing closer description of self or others, authentic self is part of this authentic process of evolving Unity-consciousness.
 Awareness is an awakening to what this process is, and practice is what is required to enable this process of evolving Unity-consciousness.

-Once our path has taken us to awareness of this process - a fundamental transcendence of our conditioning, then we must look at any restrictions that conditioning has thrown up to prevent this process.
+Once our path has taken us to awareness of this Unity-consciousness process - a fundamental initial transcendence of our conditioning, then we must look at any restrictions that conditioning has thrown up to prevent this process.
 From the intro-vision we have:-

-Are we able to accept and work with Unity-consciousness’s graces?
+Are we able to accept and work with graces coming from Unity-consciousness?
 Is our mind-consciousness liberated to accept these graces?
 What are the restrictions that prevent mind-consciousness from accepting and working with the graces?
 What are the restrictions that prevent mind-consciousness from being liberated?
-These are identifying with self as attachments to ego, clinging to contents rather than having a liberated consciousness, and filling the mind with suffering arising from daily life.
-For mind-consciousness to be liberated it needs to be free from these 3 restrictions.

 Understanding attachment

 So at different times we have collected an understanding that various imitated behaviours are agreed to for various reasons.
 When these imitated behaviours become repeated we recognise this repetition, and make a decision that we should repeat these behaviours if conditions associated with these behaviours arise.
-This decision is paying attention or applying consciousness to the conditions and the resulting behaviour; at a certain point when there has been many repetitions these conditions and behaviours become recognised as part of our character - and become egos; this is attachment to ego.
+This decision is paying attention or applying consciousness to the conditions and the resulting behaviour; at a certain point when there has been many repetitions these conditions and behaviours become recognised an additional part of our character - and become egos; this is attachment to ego.
 A deepening process of this attachment is called clinging where because it has happened over time we see these egos - conditions and behaviours - as ours; we cling to these egos.
-Through these repeated egos and continued clinging people identify these egos as our personality, and if this personality is successful we cling to this personality with self-esteem.
+Through these repeated egos and continued clinging people identify these egos as part of our personality, and if this personality is successful we cling to this personality with self-esteem.

-Let us consider some of these sufferings.
+Let us consider some of these sufferings in more detail.
 At work we have demands placed on us by bosses - reasonable or otherwise, there is some level of acceptance of these demands depending on our agreement to do the work and our agreement to accept the amount of money to do the work.
 Ideally there would be harmony within the worker concerning the demands, her/his agreement and the money paid.
 When there is not harmony stress arises naturally, and the level of this stress can lead to illness.
 To “cure” this illness the individual seeks a better agreement concerning money and work content bringing harmony.

 Stress also arises in relationship.
 Do we meet each other’s needs in that relationship?
 When needs are not met, relationships start to break down causing stress.
 If the lack of needs being met becomes a characteristic of the relationship, then there is a breakup thus causing stress.
 If this is a romantic relationship love could be involved -intensifying the suffering arising during breakup.